J. C. W. Beckham: Governor of Kentucky

 After the Supreme Court ruling, Taylor fled to Indianapolis, Indiana, fearing he would be implicated in Goebel's assassination.
 Beckham remained governor, but because of the unusual circumstances surrounding the election, a special election was held on November 6, 1900, to determine who would complete Goebel's unexpired term.
 Beckham, now of age, won the election over Republican John W. Yerkes by fewer than 4,000 votes.
 Shortly afterward, Beckham married Jean Raphael Fuqua, of Owensboro.
 The couple had two sons.

 As governor, Beckham sought to unite his party and the state by supporting changes to the blatantly-partisan Goebel Election Law, which had been authored by his late running mate while the latter was a member of the General Assembly.
 He stressed non-controversial issues, such as improvements to roads and the state's educational system.
 He recommended passage of a law to set uniform school textbook prices, a reform that both he and Goebel had advocated during the gubernatorial campaign.
 However, his passive leadership ensured that the General Assembly did little to address his agenda.
-The only major pieces of legislation passed during Beckham's term were a tax increase that added a half million dollars to the state's revenue and a child labor law that forbade children under fourteen to work without their parents' consent.
+Nevertheless, a number of positive reforms were realized during Beckham's term as governor.
+Amongst others, these included a tax increase that added a half million dollars to the state's revenue and a child labor law that forbade children under fourteen to work without their parents' consent.
+A bill was also passed that regulated the payment of wages to coal miners, while an administration measure was approved that aimed to improve protections for those employed in the coal mining industry.

+While seeking renomination in 1902, Beckham defended the record of the Democrats in Kentucky, arguing that the state was prospering under Democratic administration, and that “No one man is entitled to the credit of this improved condition of affairs, but surely the progressive spirit and liberal policy of the Democratic party has done its part to bring it about.”